Home

 For the little ones on your list, you can even get the baby version - which is for us - so little and so funny!

-You can purchase this blanket online at the Hudson's Bay Company or Hbc. (also known as "The Bay" here in Canada) and share in some of Canada's past.
+You can purchase this blanket online at (also known as "The Bay" here in Canada) and share in some of Canada's past.

 Visit this page again to see what my next cool souvenirs will be...